Dyamis-Projects/GCodeHopper/Readme.md

     - the reason for this being that in some cases non tool position parameters will need to be updated in order to compensate for the changes. e.g. a move path gets extended, the extrusion amount will need to be raised so that the right amount of filament gets extruded.
 3. use a grasshopper to modify the XYZ data (and shadow datapoints)
 4. export back into YAML, etc.

+for testing, i may implement some simple "application modifiers" in python, e.g. one that adds "fuzz" to a print by shifting all consequent xyz points in an out from a center line.

 ## Test Examples